fasblom/node-red-node-swagger/README.md

 1. Install the node module

-2. Provide a template OpenAPI file in `settings.js`:
+2. If you want to provide a template OpenAPI file in `settings.js`:

         openapi: {
           template: {